Extending the dynamic range in quantum frequency estimation with sequential weak measurements

 For any system parameters $g, T, \tau,$ this expression provides the minimal number of probes $N$ for which we are $\epsilon$-close to the CFI.
 Since we can always tune $g$ such that $\eta$ remains constant, then the minimal $N$, for any given $\epsilon$, grows as $6\ln\left[\left(2\delta\omega T\right)/\pi\right]$.
 Hence it grows logarithmically with the number of phase wraps.
 While this logarithmic dependence is in line with the scaling of $N$ in previous schemes \cite{kessler_heisenberg-limited_2014}, we obtain a smaller overhead.

 Finally, we want to explicitly show that this protocol achieves an almost optimal BMSE for long times, i.e. $\delta\omega T \gg1$, and that it outperforms existing methods.
 To this end, we plot in Fig. \ref{fig:threshold_mle_victory}b the square-root of the BMSE $\Delta \widetilde{\omega},$ as a function of interrogation time for different sensing schemes for $N=64$.
-Our weak-with-strong protocol is compared to the QFI bound, to the OCI, and to a more conventional dynamic range extension scheme: the cascaded protocol \cite{rosenband2013exponential, kessler_heisenberg-limited_2014, shaw_multi-ensemble_2023, direkci2024heisenberg}.
-The cascaded protocol employs groups of atoms with shorter interrogation times $T/2^i, \, i>0$, which are used to prevent phase slips \cite{supp}.
+Our weak-with-strong protocol is compared to the QFI bound, to the OCI, and to two more conventional dynamic range extension schemes: the iterative and the cascaded protocol \cite{rosenband2013exponential, kessler_heisenberg-limited_2014, shaw_multi-ensemble_2023, direkci2024heisenberg}.
+The iterative protocol scales the interrogation time by a constant factor $\nu>1$ iteratively, whereas the cascaded protocol employs groups of atoms with shorter interrogation times $T/2^i, \, i>0$, which are used to prevent phase slips \cite{supp}.
+In the Figure, we optimize over $\nu$, which is set to 2.51.

-We first observe that our weak-with-strong protocol performs very close to the QFI bound for the entire range of interrogation times, with a maximal overhead of $1.18$ in $\Delta\widetilde{\omega}$.
+We first observe that our weak-with-strong protocol performs very close to the QFI bound for the entire range of interrogation times, with a maximal overhead of $1.18$ in $\Delta\widetilde{\omega}$ (compared to 1.75 of the iterative scheme).
 We thus obtain an almost optimal HS that is immune to phase slip errors and persists in the limit of large $\delta \omega T.$ This is in sharp contrast to the OCI that suffers from phase slips errors and becomes inefficient for $\delta \omega T>\pi.$ We also observe that our protocol considerably outperforms the cascaded protocol.
-The intuitive reason behind this metrological gain is that, while the cascaded protocol allows optimization over only a finite set of partitions into blocks, the proposed weak measurement scheme offers greater tunability, as the optimization is over the continuous weak measurement strength $g.$
+The intuitive reason behind this metrological gain is that, while the cascaded protocol allows optimization over only a finite set of partitions into blocks, the proposed weak measurement scheme offers greater tunability, as the optimization is over the continuous weak measurement strength $g$ \footnote{Note that if we plot $\Delta\tilde{\omega}$ for larger $T$, the optimal $g$ will fall into the strong backation regime, causing the transition from HS to a $T$ scaling in the obtained precision.}.

 \textit{Conclusions and outlook---}In this Letter, we developed and analyzed a weak measurement Ramsey protocol that achieves optimal precision over an extended dynamic range asymptotically.
 By optimizing over the weak measurement strength, we were able to achieve a nearly optimal sensitivity and HS in the large bandwidth limit, $\delta\omega T \gg 1$, given a large enough number of probes.
 We identified two separate conditions for obtaining a high sensitivity and a large bandwidth, and demonstrated that they can be satisfied simultaneously.